openAIP/openaip-openair-parser/README.md

 #### AA

 Allows definition of activation times.
 Use [ISO8601](https://en.wikipedia.org/wiki/ISO_8601) time interval format to express the time when the airspace is active.
-Only the time interval format is allowed and must be specified in UTC (Zulu) time, no local or time offsets are supproted. `NONE` token can be used to indicate the unspecified start or end time of the airspace activation.
+Only the time interval format is allowed and must be specified in UTC (Zulu) time, no local or time offsets are supported. `NONE` token can be used to indicate the unspecified start or end time of the airspace activation.
 Use `NONE/NONE` exclusively to indicate that this airspace activation is not yet known and is announced later, e.g. _by a NOTAM_.

 Define activation times: